giantswarm/handbook/content/docs/product/docs/_index.md

 - Where should that page title live?
 - What customer/user question(s) does this article answer?

+Every section has a template reference which helps to create a new entry suggesting an outline and giving some clues about the content.
 Feel free to ping SIG Docs to discuss these questions, or join the weekly sync/special working hours call.

 ## Style

 When writing documentation, there is a lot to be taken care of in terms of tonality, style, voice, and even formatting.
+We have written a [style guide](https://handbook.giantswarm.io/docs/content/style-guide/) for all written content that follows the [Microsoft Style Guide](https://learn.microsoft.com/en-us/style-guide/).

-Feel free to give feedback to SIG Docs regarding what you would like to see guidelines for.
+Here we describe some specifics for our customer face documentation.
+Feel free to give feedback to SIG Docs if you have any suggestions or questions about this recommendations.
-Information beyond the details below can be found in the [content styleguide](https://docs.google.com/document/d/1TKzd70koVmrJyXx0JOe15tK0-mIiGYkP3gz_2BxM844/edit).

 ### Writing goals and principles